WithSecureLabs/cloud-wiki/docs/aws/services/CloudTrail.md

 ### Key Caveats for CloudTrail

-- Delivery of events to S3 buckets is not real time.
+- Delivery of events to S3 buckets is not done instantaneously and they are done in batches.
 Events are delivered every 5 minutes, up to 15 minutes delay, for a theoretical max delay of 20 minutes.
 In practice, longer times have been observed on occasion.
-- CloudTrail is enabled for most recent 7 days as the account's event history, but it's not logged to somewhere you can access it out of the UI and cloudtrail APIs.
+- CloudTrail is enabled for the past 7 days as the account's event history, but it's not logged to somewhere you can access it out of the UI and CloudTrail APIs.

 ## Assessment Notes

 The best option is to have all AWS accounts owned by an organization in an [AWS Organization](./Organizations), and use an Organization-wide trail.
 This allows all logs to be centrally gathered across all AWS accounts.
-Every Organization should have at least one cloudtrail created that:
+Every Organization should have at least one CloudTrail created that:

 - Is configured to log all regions (is a multi-region trail)
 - Is configured to log global service events (which includes IAM, amongst other things)